0

 The classic booster

 You buy hope.
 70% of the content is worthless.
-Disappointment is likely, a beautiful card is uncertain.
+Disappointment is likely, a nice card is uncertain.

 Emotion ✓ · Value ✗